Jacobus van Meteren

-Sir Jacobus van Meteren (1519-1555) was the financier and printer of early English versions of the Bible.
+Sir Jacobus van Meteren (1519–1555) was the financier and printer of early English versions of the Bible.
 He was involved in the printing of an edition of Tyndale's New Testament in 1535 (Herbert #15).
 The Coverdale Bible of 1535 (Herbert #18) may also have been his work.
 He may also have printed the Matthew Bible of 1537 (Herbert #34), the combined work of William Tyndale, Myles Coverdale and John Rogers.
 It is unknown if he was the only financier, printer or publisher of these works, or one of several.

-He was born at Breda, but there has been some debate over the details of his life, which the following quote from the entry "Bible, English" in the 1911 Encyclopædia Britannica illustrates:
+He was born at Breda, but there has been some debate over the details of his life from the 1911 Encyclopædia Britannica: